nabetse28/Arqui-Taller5/README.md

 # Arqui-Taller5

 ## Usage
-For use this programs you have to run somo of the commands that are in the Makefile, this Makefile was taked from [here](https://github.com/jefg89/helloCUDA) and was modified to use the following commands.
+For use this programs you have to run somo of the commands that are in the Makefile, this Makefile was taken from [here](https://github.com/jefg89/helloCUDA) and was modified to use the following commands.

 ### multiplicacion.cu
 This file does a multiplicaction of two matrixes of 4x4.
 The command to build the excecutable is: